 Thereafter the plan pays 90 percent of the contracted rate for in-network services; you pay the remaining 10 percent.
 For out-of-network services, the plan pays 70 percent of the Usual and Customary Rate (UCR); you pay the remaining 30 percent of the UCR plus any billed amount exceeding the UCR.
 You must complete and submit to UHC a Reimbursement Claim Form (PDF) to receive reimbursement for out-of-network services (request for reimbursement must be received by UHC within 12 months of the date of service).
 Call UHC at 888.322.2646 before seeking services from out-of-network providers, as pre-certification may be required.

 If you enroll in the HDHP, you can open a Health Savings Account (HSA).
 The HSA is an account to which the university contributes and to which you can contribute to pay for current and future qualified health care–related expenses not covered by the plan.
-The 2013 maximum allowable contribution is $3,250 for those enrolled in employee-only coverage and $6,450 for those enrolled in family coverage.
+The 2014 maximum allowable contribution is $3,300 (up from $3,250 in 2013) for those enrolled in employee-only coverage and $6,550 (up from $6,450 in 2013) for those enrolled in family coverage.
 The maximum allowable contribution includes both employee and employer contributions.
 Contributions roll over from year to year, and you can take your account, including any accumulated contributions, with you if you leave The New School.

 You can make pre-tax payroll contributions to your HSA after it has been opened by completing the HSA contribution form and submitting it to the Benefits Department.
 You can also make after-tax contributions to your HSA by submitting contributions with the required contribution form directly to Optum Health Bank.